 Cons

-These lures are great when you have a lot of open water to work with, but they’ll get caught on any weeds pretty easily and screw up the presentation.
+Fair warning – these lures are great when you have a lot of open water to work with, but they’ll get caught in any weeds pretty easily and screw up the presentation.

 Specs